Building A Battery Backup Power System

 After the recent power outage I had decided I would not procrastinate building my Battery backup system any longer.
 I had the money set aside for it for weeks but kept putting it off.
 While the power outage didn’t last very long it was the kick in the ass I needed.
 The truth is that it will take longer write this article than it did to put together the system.
 Like I do with most things I do I tried to find the sweet spot of cheap, easy and most bang for your buck.
-Lets get down to building!
+Lets get down to building a Battery Backup!

 - Everstart 92 Marine battery